Skip to content

 Summary:

-Join the editors and authors of the 5th edition of the Johns Hopkins Evidence-Based Practice Model and Guidelines for this hands-on, interactive workshop.
-Participants will explore the purpose of EBP, why it matters, and when to use it to solve clinical problems.
-Next, they will be taken on a high-level tour of the key phases of the EBP process—Practice, Evidence, and Translation (PET).
-Finally, they’ll uncover helpful resources to continue building both their own, and their staff’s EBP skills into the future.
-Participants will leave with practical knowledge and concrete next steps to build evidence into their practice.
+The editors and authors of the 5th edition of the Johns Hopkins Evidence-Based Practice Model and Guidelines led this hands-on, interactive workshop.
+Participants explored the purpose of EBP, why it matters, and when to use it to solve clinical problems.
+Next, they were taken on a high-level tour of the key phases of the EBP process.
+Finally, they uncovered helpful resources to continue building both their own--and their staff’s--EBP skills into the future.
+Participants left with practical knowledge and concrete next steps to build evidence into their practice.

 Research Methods Learning Workshop: Strengthening and Scaling Nursing Research